Using BLE Devices with a Raspberry Pi

 Raspberry Pi BLE Performance

-The good news are that the Pi has pretty good chipsets from an RF performance and feature perspective, leveraging Broadcom and now Cypress.
-Some of devices have support for 5GHz Wi-Fi band reduces interference on the 2.4GHz band used by BLE.
-Given that the system is a single chip solution, there is also support for Coexistence to reduce interference The biggest issue the Raspberry Pi has a relatively small antenna.
-This antenna is surrounded somewhat by the GPIO connector pin connector.
-Both of these have some impact on performance, though the RPI foundation does not provide detailed antenna radiation information.
+Given that the system is a single chip solution, there is also support for Coexistence to reduce interference.
+The biggest issue from a performance perspective is that the Raspberry Pi has a relatively small antenna.
+This antenna is surrounded by the GPIO connector pin connector.
+Both of these have some impact on performance.

-• The certification for the Raspberry Pi doesn't declare an external antenna.
+There’s another reason the antenna can’t be changed on the raspberry Pi: the certification for the Raspberry Pi doesn’t declare an external antenna.
 Any modification to the board would invalidate the FCC and related certifications.

 Ultimately, the Bluetooth LE range of the Raspberry Pi devices is decent but limited, and it won’t approach what you can get with an external antenna and a more sophisticated system.
 If you’re looking to control devices over any reasonable distances beyond a room or two, adding another radio or finding another solution would be best.